 What is required when applying for a reciprocal license in Indiana?

-The completed application (including the section accepting the process or pleading on page two), the license fee of $70.00, and an original verification of licensure from the reciprocal state.
+The completed application (including the section accepting the process or pleading on page two), the license fee of $70.00, and an original verification of licensure from the reciprocal state and any other state the applicant holds or has held a license in.

 I am applying for a reciprocal license in another state; where do I obtain a license verification?